-- 1a use the present simple and present continuous - use love in different expressions - 1b use a range of question forms - use your knowledge of a topic to help you listen - learn nouns related to ideas and feelings - read about different generations, and find examples that support statements - 1d open and close conversations - 1e write a profile for an organization by using appropriate criteria - 1f watch a video about a photographer, and identify the photographer's message
+- use the present simple and present continuous - use love in different expressions - 1b use a range of question forms - use your knowledge of a topic to help you listen - learn nouns related to ideas and feelings - 1c read about different generations, finding examples that support statements - 1d open and close conversations - 1e write a profile of an organization using appropriate criteria - watch a video about a photographer and identify a photographer's message

 - 1 Work in pairs.
 Look at the photo and the caption.
-Discuss the questions. - 1 Do you think this photo is unusual?
-Why or why not? - 2 Are the skateboarders similar to or different from the skateboarders you've seen before?
-How so? - 2 1.1 Listen to the story behind the photo.
-Make notes on the things below.
-Compare your notes with a partner. - 1 the two traditional items of clothing the skaters wear - 2 the two aims of ImillaSkate - 3 the two occasions when they wear traditional dress - 3 Work in groups and discuss the questions. - 1 Do you have a "style" of your own in the way you dress?
-If so, what are the key things that identify your style? - 2 Do you belong to any groups or clubs with their own identity or culture? - 3 Do you take part in any activities that are traditional in your culture or come from other cultures? - I support my hometown's basketball team, so I often wear their colors, red and white.
+Discuss the questions. - 1 What do you think is unusual about this photo? - 2 How are the skaters different from your idea of typical skateboarders? - 3 The skater group in the photo is on social media.
+What do you think its profile says? - 2 1.1 Listen to the story behind the photo.
+Make notes on these things. - 1 the two traditional items of clothing the skaters wear - 2 the two aims of ImillaSkate - 3 the two occasions when they wear traditional dress - 3 Compare your answers with your partner.
+Then discuss why the skaters choose to wear traditional clothes. - 4 Work in groups and discuss the questions. - 1 Do you have a 'style' of your own in the way you dress?
+If so, what are the key things that identify your style? - 2 Do you belong to any groups or clubs?
+Do they have an identity or culture? - 3 Do you take part in any activities that are traditional in your culture or come from other cultures? - I support my hometown's football team.
+I often wear their colours, red and white.